Frequestly Asked Questions

 Q: CAN WE GET OUT OF THE SNOWCOACH AT THE TURN-AROUND POINT?

 YES!
 Once the SnowCoach arrives at its destination, passengers will have time to get out and take photos and videos of the views or to experience the weather.
 The SnowCoach is never more than just seconds away.
 Passengers do not need to leave the warmth and comfort of the SnowCoach and can enjoy the scenery from inside the vehicle as well.

 Q: CAN WE SKI OR SNOWSHOE DOWN THE AUTO ROAD?

 We can drop you off to snowshoe down the Auto Road at any point along the descent – experienced snowshoers may want the full 4-mile trip downhill, while less experienced folks may be more comfortable asking to be let out closer to the bottom.

 Experienced Nordic skiers (free-heel) may also choose to ski down.
-Alpine, or fixed-binding skiing, as well as snowboarding is not permitted.

 Q: WHEN DOES THE SNOWCOACH OPERATE?

 SnowCoach tours depart on most days from mid-December through March depending on weather and terrain conditions.